ChernStepanov/DirtyFrag-for-dummies/README.md

 Kernels from `cac2661c53f3` (2017-01-17) up to `f4c50a4034e6` (2026-05-05, fix released).

-The effective exposure window for the ESP path is about 9 years.
+The effective exposure window is about 9 years.

 ## Disclaimer